 As I’ve mentioned before — and as Faith and others have mentioned as well — the release of a new book can be incredibly stressful.
 Of course there is satisfaction in seeing the finished product in print (or ebook format).
 Writing a book is a big deal.
 That completed volume represents a tremendous amount of work; it required a huge investment of time, and of emotional and intellectual energy.
 It represents as well, an admirable accomplishment, and there is nothing wrong with taking pride in that.
 The problem is, releases are fraught with additional significance.
 Right or wrong, the success of a new book is judged on a collection of external factors that have little or nothing to do with the work itself, and everything to do with how others receive that work.

 Every writer, aspiring or established, knows what I’m talking about.
-How many of you have finished [...]
+How many of you have finished a [...]

 Continue reading D.B.
 Jackson: The Writing Life, part II — Living With Success and Failure